Kovah/LinkAce-Website/content/docs/v2/setup/setup-without-docker.md

     * SQL Server 2017+ (not tested, may work)
 * Please consider using `utf8mb4_bin` as the database collation.
 Other collations like `utf8mb4_general_ci` may cause issues with different Unicode characters.

 Older PHP versions will **not** be supported in any way.
-Please do yourself a favor and do not expose yourself, or your users to any risks by using an outdated PHP version.
+Please do yourself a favor and do not expose yourself or your users to any risks by using an outdated PHP version.

 ## Installation Process